idofilin/kangas.js/README.md

 Modules
 --
-- `core.js` &mdash; a wrapper class for WebGL context, and classes for creating, comiling and linking shaders and shader programs.
+- `core.js` &mdash; a wrapper class for WebGL context and classes for creating, comiling and linking shaders and shader programs.
   The latter automatically provide handles for attributes and uniforms of shader programs, by analyzing the sahders'